School Repairs NSW | Education Maintenance & Building Upgrades DoE

 Of particular note were the repair works completed at Ryde Secondary College, West Ryde Public School and Ermington West Public School.
 At Ryde Secondary College, we responded to reports of a deteriorating ceiling, where paint was visibly peeling and structural concerns were beginning to emerge.
 We undertook necessary action to remediate the issue and restore the ceiling to a safe condition.

-In addition, we repaired timber play equipment at both West Ryde and Ryde Secondary College, ensuring these outdoor facilities remain safe and accessible for students.
-These tasks reflect our ongoing commitment to upholding high standards in school environments and responding promptly to safety related concerns.
+In addition we repaired timber play equipment at West Ryde and Ryde Secondary College so outdoor areas remain safe and accessible for students and staff.
+These actions reflect our commitment to School Repairs NSW delivery with consistent site controls and QA records.

 The scope of these works include: